himmat-bhanushali/falkonry-python-client/README.md

 falkonry  = Falkonry('https://sandbox.falkonry.ai', 'auth-token')
 datastreamId = 'id of the datastream'

 # Starts live monitoring of datastream.
-For live monitoring datastream must have atleast one assessment with active model.
+For live monitoring, datastream must have at least one assessment with an active model.
 response = falkonry.on_datastream(datastreamId)
 ```